History of the Jews in Metro Detroit: German arrivals (1840–1880)

 As instability and economic hardship impacted Europe before, during, and after the Revolutions of 1848, tens of thousands of Jewish immigrants from German lands, primarily young men, arrived in the United States.
 Many of these immigrants, in particular those from Germany, settled in rapidly growing Midwestern cities such as Detroit.
 By 1856, Detroit was home to a German-language Jewish newspaper called Die Deborah.

 These German Jews included Edward Kanter, who arrived sometime in the 1840s and became fluent in multiple regional Indigenous languages, including Ojibwe, as an interpreter for the American Fur Company.
 He would go on to found multiple banks in the city.

 The first Jewish religious services held in Detroit were on September 22, 1850, in the home of Isaac Cozens.
 Called the Bet El Society (later changed to Temple Beth El), services were held in the style of the recently founded German-Jewish Reform movement.
 Their first leader, Rabbi Samuel Marcus, would die during the city's cholera epidemic in 1854.

-In 1861, a doctrinal split within the community between Reform and Orthodox congregants resulted in the splitting off of the more traditional "Shaarey Zedek Society" from Beth El.
+In 1861, a doctrinal split within the community between Reform and Orthodox congregants resulted in the splitting off of the more traditional Shaarey Zedek Society from Beth El.
 This synagogue would eventually join the Conservative movement and become Congregation Shaarey Zedek.

 As Northern industry swelled to supply the Union Army during the American Civil War, a number of these German-Jewish immigrants became economically successful, with the Sykes, Heavenrich, Butzel, and Heineman families successfully contracting their textile firms to supply uniforms for Union forces.

 Both Beth El and Shaarey Zedek became the main focal points of the city's upwardly mobile and increasingly well-established German-Jewish communities, with the latter congregation commissioning the city's first purpose-built synagogue building in 1877.

 Detroit's first Jewish neighborhood (1880–1930)

 German and Central European Jews found their homes in the Hastings Street neighborhood around 1880.
 Here, the professions of the middle class included proprietors, managers, and white collar workers.
-However, many of the elite were involved in politics.
-Some served in elected positions at the city and state level in the late 19th and early 20th centuries.
-But, after 1930, no Jew served on Detroit's elected Common Council until 1962.
+Some of the elite were involved in politics including elected positions at the city and state level in the late 19th and early 20th centuries.
+After 1930, no Jew served on Detroit's elected Common Council until 1962.